TheNea7475/Autom8/README.md

 A project to optimize and automate 2D geometries extraction from 3D STL type geometries.
 The code also builds an aerodynamic database to make a brief analysis of how the geometry will perform.

+# Im currently working on a new description and i will upload an user manual soon.